creamIcec/creamIcec/README.md

 # 📚Currently Doing/Learning
 * Minecraft Modding 🛠
-* Machine Learning as major in uni 🤖
+* Artificial Intelligence as major in uni 🤖

+# 📣You Know...